Try for free

 What Is Madgicx?

 An AI-powered Meta ads platform.
-Audience targeting, creative analysis, automated optimization, reporting — one dashboard.
+Audience targeting, creative analysis, automated optimization, reporting, all in one dashboard.
 Sits on top of Ads Manager and helps you decide what to run, what to pause, where to shift budget.

 On the market since ~2018.
 Positions itself as an "Agentic AI Ads Manager."
 Core audience: e-commerce and DTC brands on Meta.
 Agencies and affiliate marketers use it too.